 The Solution: It can be tempting to take shortcuts, but try to stick to the routine as much as possible.
 Over time, the routine will likely improve your child’s sleep, and in turn, yours.

-Remember, establishing a bedtime routine for baby is a gradual process.
+Remember, establishing a bedtime routine for a baby is a gradual process.
 It won’t happen overnight, but with persistence, you and your newborn will get there.
 Patience and consistency are your best friends in this journey.
 And with that said, it’s time we wrapped up this guide to setting up an infant bedtime routine.

 Wrapping Up Our Guide to Setting Up a Newborn Bedtime Routine

-We hope this guide empowers you in setting up a bedtime routine for baby.
+We hope this guide empowers you in setting up a bedtime routine for your baby.
 While you may be struggling with sporadic sleep schedules right now, you can apply these baby bedtime routine tips to gain a sense of order and balance in your life.

 You can learn more in our blog about baby sleep training, how to get newborn to sleep at night, how to help a teething baby sleep, what to do if your newborn won't sleep unless held, baby separation anxiety,